tram-ph/trampham.net/README.md

-# trampham.net
+# 👋 trampham.net

 This repo contains code for https://trampham.net and website templates.

-## Projects
+## 🔨 Projects

-Below are some sample HTML/CSS templates
+Below are some sample HTML/CSS templates that I have worked on.
 ### Travel site template

-Template for a fictional travel agency.
+Responsive template for a fictional travel agency.
 Using HTML/ CSS and **anime.js** for animations.
-Demo here: https://trampham.net/travel-template
+Full use of flex layout and CSS transitions.

+<a href="https://trampham.net/travel-template" target="_blank">Demo here</a>

 <img width="800" alt="travel-site" src="https://user-images.githubusercontent.com/88192771/127772989-55884e59-6000-4b9c-a3fe-e1d61601a310.PNG">

 ### Expanding menu template

-## Contact
+## 📧 Contact